JoelJ/dkr/README.md

+This is a small project that started as a few aliases, and then grew into a small framework.

 Extendable `docker` cli wrapper.
 Allows the user to easily add new functionality.

 Any command that doesn't exist in `dkr` automatically gets delegated to `docker`.